Popeye the Sailor (film series): Home media

 Popeye cartoons were never officially released in any form until the late 2000s.
-In 2006, Warner Home Video, King Features Syndicate, and Hearst Entertainment finally reached an agreement allowing for the release of the theatrical Popeye cartoons on home video.
-Paramount Pictures allowed Warner Bros. to restore the original Paramount logos on the cartoons as part of a cross-licensing deal between the two companies (which also permitted the use of the "WB Shield" logo on certain films produced by John Wayne's Batjac Productions that were originally released by Warner Bros. but are now distributed by Paramount) thus preserving the artistic integrity of the original theatrical releases.
+In 2006, Warner Home Video, King Features Syndicate, and Hearst Corporation finally reached an agreement allowing for the release of the Popeye cartoons on home video.
+Paramount Pictures allowed Warner Bros. to restore the original Paramount logos on the cartoons as part of a cross-licensing deal between the two companies (which also permitted the use of the "Warner Bros.
+Shield" logo on certain films produced by John Wayne's Batjac Productions that were originally released by Warner Bros. but are now distributed by Paramount) thus preserving the artistic integrity of the original theatrical releases.
 Three volumes were produced between 2007 and 2008, released in the order the cartoons were released to theaters.

-The first of WB's Popeye DVD sets, covering the cartoons released from 1933 until early 1938, was released on July 31, 2007.
+The first of Warner Bros.'s Popeye DVD sets, covering the cartoons released from 1933 until early 1938, was released on July 31, 2007.
 Popeye the Sailor: 1933–1938, Volume 1, a four-disc collector's edition DVD, contains the first 60 Fleischer Popeye cartoons, including the color specials Popeye the Sailor Meets Sindbad the Sailor and Popeye the Sailor Meets Ali Baba's Forty Thieves.
-Volume 1 and 3 of the series Have the "Intended For Adult Collector And May Not Be Suitable For Children" advisory warning on the back of the box- with a text disclaimer at the beginning of each disc warning that certain shorts "...may reflect certain racist, sexist and ethnic prejudices that were commonplace in American society at the time"- similar to that seen on the Looney Tunes Golden Collection DVDs.
+Volumes 1 and 3 have the "Intended For Adult Collector And May Not Be Suitable For Children" advisory warning on the back of the box- with a text disclaimer at the beginning of each disc warning that certain shorts "...may reflect certain racist, sexist and ethnic prejudices that were commonplace in American society at the time"- similar to that seen on the Looney Tunes Golden Collection DVDs.
 The shorts were digitally restored and featured numerous bonus features; including audio commentary tracks and documentary featurettes.
 Historians supervised the release as consultants, assuring no colorized versions of unrestored prints were used.
 The first volume was included, either erroneously or through somewhat fraudulent means, in a batch of boxed sets sold in discount outlets for $3 or less in the summer of 2009.